Theory of Communication Efficient Quantum Secret Sharing: Introduction

 The constructions for universal CE-QTS schemes proposed in this paper, when an arbitrary $d\geq k$ number of parties are contacted, achieve the same communication complexity as that of fixed $d$.
 So there is no penalty in communication complexity with the increased flexibility to change $d$.
 The universal CE-QTS constructions provide the same storage cost and communication cost (normalized to secret size) as the CE-QTS constructions.
 But the universal CE-QTS constructions need to have larger secret sizes to provide communication efficiency for various values of $d$.
 For a short summary of our constructions, refer Table \ref{tab:contributions}.

-Third, we devive lower bounds on the communication complexity of CE-QTS schemes (both fixed $d$ and universal).
-We also propose an information-theoretic model of CE-QTS schemes and prove that our constructions are optimal with respect to both share size and communication cost.
+Third, we derive lower bounds on the communication complexity of CE-QTS schemes (both fixed $d$ and universal).
+We also propose an information theoretic model of CE-QTS schemes and prove that our constructions are optimal with respect to both share size and communication cost.
 The information theoretic model is used to give an alternative proof for the bound on communication cost.

 Some preliminary results of this paper are discussed in the upcoming conference publication \cite{senthoor20}.